atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 ## VOLUME II LETTERR IX.

-My hear, Francis, was eased of an intolerable weight - the criminal, who, at the minute he is going to die, receives an unhoped for pardon, is not relieved from a more keen misery — I know no anguish equal to that of loving a virtuous woman.
-The continual presence of an object, the possession of which you eagerly desire,, and cannot obtain, is a torment above a mortal’s strength and courage. how many resolutions had I not formed to recover my liberty! - Yet at the sight of the countess I forgot them all, and was a lover again.
+My hear, Francis, was eased of an intolerable weight - the criminal, who, at the minute he is going to die, receives an unhoped for pardon, is not relieved from a more keen misery - I know no anguish equal to that of loving a virtuous woman.
+The continual presence of an object, the possession of which you eagerly desire, and cannot obtain, is a torment above a mortal’s strength and courage. how many resolutions had I not formed to recover my liberty! - Yet at the sight of the countess I forgot them all, and was a lover again.
 Avarice, or ambition, Francis, do not tear a soul like love - this passion our blood is impreg. nated with - it is a craving want more unrelenting than thirst or hunger.
 The passions we owe to society yield easily to disappointment or circumstances: those we hold from nature are the more violent that they cannot be gratified.

 The first hours of the freedom I enjoyed, I discreetly shared between Mrs. Guery and the countess, but though an indifferent eye could have hardly felt a difference in my homage to them, lady c----- perceived soon that my language to her rival was more tender ‘and animated.
 Far from resenting my behaviour she applauded it.